SuperWillow/Centuria-Offline/README.md

 # Fer.al Offline Mode
-This is the repository for the official [Centuria](https://github.com/CPeers1/Centuria) modding project.
-This repository contains client modding code and server modules designed to patch up and modify parts of the original game.
+This mod adds to Emuferal (OG Fer.al) an offline mode, which was originally added to earlier versions of Emuferal.
 Centuria is a work-in-progress server emulator for the now-defunct MMORPG Fer.al.
 The main server project can be found [here](https://github.com/CPeers1/Centuria).
 Centuria is developed by a group of developers from the Fer.ever discord.
 The software was originally released by the AerialWorks Software Foundation (SkySwimmer's small organization) but is now owned [Owenvii](https://github.com/CPeers1).

 Note that this project is a HEAVY WIP and subject to change.
 Currently the android mod is not yet functional, only the desktop mod, launcher and server module PARTIALLY work.